Aolius/logic-pretraining/README.md

 # logic-pretraining
-Code for paper "PLoG:  Table-to-Logic Pretraining for Logical Table-to-Text Generation"
+Code for paper "PLOG:  Table-to-Logic Pretraining for Logical Table-to-Text Generation"

+The code is released at https://github.com/microsoft/PLOG.